turingschool-examples/student_enrollments_ar/README.md

 As a user
 When I visit a Student show page (/student/:id)
 I see the name of the student
-And I see the names of all Classes that this student enrolled in As well as a numeric count of the number of Classes the student is currently enrolled in And I see the average grade across all classes that this student is enrolled in.
+And I see the names of all Courses that this student enrolled in As well as a numeric count of the number of Courses the student is currently enrolled in And I see the average grade across all classes that this student is enrolled in.
 ```